equinor/flotilla/broker/README.md

 The broker expects a private key for its server x509 certificate used for TLS.
 This must be provided through an environment variable called `FLOTILLA_BROKER_SERVER_KEY`.
 This is a secret, and should be treated as such.
+It can be found in our keyvault.
 The best way to pass this is to store it in a `.env` file in the root of flotilla, and docker compose loads this by default on startup.
 See [Using the “--env-file” option](https://docs.docker.com/compose/environment-variables/#using-the---env-file--option) for more information.